xiaoxigua-1/takumi/README.md

 # Takumi

-_Takumi (匠 in Japanese) means craftsman 🪓_.
-It's a library for rendering your React components to images.
+Takumi is a **image rendering engine** written in Rust and **provide bindings for Node.js, WebAssembly**.
+Suitable for high-throughput image rendering workloads like Open Graph images, Twitter images, etc.

 For newcomers, check out the [Getting Started](https://takumi.kane.tw/docs/getting-started) documentation for installation and usage.

-## Why building another satori alternative?
+## Why build a satori alternative?

 - All in one.
 No need to output SVG then have [resvg-js](https://github.com/thx/resvg-js) rendering it again to output PNG.
 - Minimal binary size targets to run everywhere.
 Node.js, web, embedded in Rust, pre-built http server.
 - Takes your existing JSX components and drops them in.
 It should just work.
 - RTL support.
 - Variable fonts support.
-- WOFF2 font support.
+- WOFF2 font format support.
 Trims your bundle size.
 - PNG, JPEG, WebP, AVIF output support.
+- Host Takumi as a standalone service for easier load balancing and scaling (coming soon).

 ## Showcase